Header graphics: Explain that stuff

 SeaWiFS satellite image of Earth's climate from NASA GRIN

 Photo: Earth's atmosphere is full of water vapor.
-Computer-processed satellite photograph courtesy of Great Images in NASA.
+Computer-processed satellite photograph courtesy of NASA on the Commons.

 Water for life